 What do you notice about these shifts?

 - Saying NO to the fear that seduces you to jump to the shallow end of the pool rather than doing the mentally straining work that moves the needle.

-In the end, whether you use a prep course, whether you get a tutor, whether you study on your own… you’re the one preparing for the exam.
+In the end, whether you use a prep course, whether you get a tutor, whether you study on your own… bar prep is a self-study endeavor.
+You’re the one preparing for the exam.